Cian28-C28/Flipper-Asset-Packs/README.md

 1. Drunk_Man_Running_From_Cops
 2. Creepy_eye

+# C28_Favs
+The pack that I rock on my FZ.
+It's got most of what's in the [ALL] pack, with a few taken out.
+It takes little effort to maintain this repo, so I figured I'd let you have this one too ;P

 # More Anims
 For more FZ anims, check out some of the best from the community: